-Choose to have Custom Drawn House Plans for your new home.
 What are Custom Drawn House Plans?
 Custom drawn house plans start from scratch...a blank sheet, no walls, no floor, no anything...until you convey your ideas for the floor plan layout.
-It will give you the design you want rather than trying to modify stock house plans to suite your needs.
+This will give you the design you want, rather than trying to modify stock house plans to suite your needs.

 My typical job costs around 45¢-60¢ / square foot.

-I charge by the square foot and by pre-set prices for specific items, NOT by the hour, so you know what your house plans will cost before work begins.
-I have never charged extra for re-drawing the interior* layout.
+I charge by the square foot and by pre-set prices for specific items, NOT by the hour, so you have a very good idea what your house plans will cost before work begins.
+I have never charged extra for re-drawing the *interior layout.
 Don't feel uncomfortable if you ask to have your floor plan changes made a half-dozen times.
-It could likely be the biggest investment of your life, and you should feel comfortable making the changes you feel necessary to get your custom house plans drawn right for you.
+This could likely be the biggest investment of your life, and you should feel comfortable making the changes you feel necessary to get your custom house plans drawn right for you.

-For one of the most ecologically friendly and energy efficient house plans, design your custom floor plans to use ICF (Insulated Concrete Form) walls.
+For one of the most ecologically friendly and energy efficient house plans, consider designing your custom floor plans using ICF (Insulated Concrete Form) walls.
 These homes actually 'wick' the ground temperature up your outside walls to provide tremendous savings in your utility bills, not to mention the security offered from tornados and hurricanes.
 For more information on this and other innovative ideas visit the 'Construction Links' page.

 1. Collect the $65 Setup Fee (I invoice through PayPal) This isn't really a step…but it is when the process starts.

 Using your sketches or drawings, I will create the outside walls and enough of the inside walls so that we have a rough starting point for the floor plan layout.
 At this point there may be a few doors, but likely no windows, kitchen cabinets, patios, balconies, etc. You will view your plans using the Chief Architect Client Viewer, after you install it on your computer.